-6.2.23.
+6.2.25.
 Hospice care (Section 2110(a)(23))

+Guidance: See guidance for section 6.1.4.1 for a guidance on the statutory requirements for EPSDT under sections 1905(r) and 1902(a)(43) of the Act.
+If the benefit being provided does not meet the EPSDT statutory requirements, do not check this box.

+6.2.26.
+EPSDT consistent with requirements of sections 1905(r) and 1902(a)(43) of the Act

 Guidance: Any other medical, diagnostic, screening, preventive, restorative, remedial, therapeutic or rehabilitative service may be provided, whether in a facility, home, school, or other setting, if recognized by State law and only if the service is: 1) prescribed by or furnished by a physician or other licensed or registered practitioner within the scope of practice as prescribed by State law; 2) performed under the general supervision or at the direction of a physician; or 3) furnished by a health care facility that is operated by a State or local government or is licensed under State law and operating within the scope of the license.